New Jersey's Christie allies joke about another traffic jam: documents

 "He has officially pissed me off," Wildstein wrote.

+In a statement issued Thursday evening, Carlebach said: "As a Chabad Rabbi, I have served the people of our great state in times of need and otherwise for more than a decade.

+"In this capacity, I have worked with a number of governors and their administrations.
+My work has always been apolitical, and I have no knowledge nor understanding of why my name was mentioned in these exchanges."

-Carlebach did not immediately respond to a request for comment.
-Attorneys for Wildstein and Kelly also did not immediately respond to a request for comment.
+Attorneys for Wildstein and Kelly did not immediately respond to a request for comment.

 The exchange also makes a vague reference to Cid Wilson, a New Jersey Democrat from Bergen County.